 Our Trustees follow the Charity Governance Code, aiming to ensure high standards of governance, including compliance with all relevant legislation and regulations.

 Our Trustees and coordinators access guidance and support from organisations including the Community Transport Association (CTA), Hertfordshire Community Foundation (HCF) and Communities 1st, which is a partner of Community Help Hertfordshire.

 We have procedures in place to comply fully with the UK General Data Protection Regulations and our Privacy Notice can be read here.
 If you want to make a request concerning any of your personal data that we hold, please call our helpline on 01727 830713.
 Our Privacy Notice contains details of how to contact the Information Commissioner's Office if you have a complaint about the way we have handled your data.

-For many of our volunteer roles an enhanced DBS check is required, and the Scheme helps to arrange this and covers the costs involved.
+All our volunteer roles require an enhanced DBS check, and the Scheme helps to arrange this and covers the costs involved.
 As required by law, we have a policy on the recruitment of ex-offenders and on the storage of DBS information about our volunteers.